-Section 3.2 The Provider & Pharmacy Directory: Your guide to all providers and pharmacies in the plan's network
+Section 3.2 The Provider Directory: Your guide to all providers in the plan's network

-The Provider & Pharmacy Directory lists our network providers, durable medical equipment suppliers and network pharmacies.
+The Provider Directory lists our network providers, and durable medical equipment suppliers.

 What are "network providers"?

 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost-sharing as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.